murilobeathm/murilobeathm/README.md

 - ## Hi, I’m Murilo Beathm 👋
 - 😎 Welcome to my Github profile.
-- 👨‍💻 Programming student;
+- 👨‍💻 Junior Java Developer;
-- 👀 Right now, I will share with you some simple projects.
-Where I will put into practice what I have been learning in my academic journey;
+- 👀 Here I make available the source code of my projects, to serve as a portfolio for my journey in search of my first job as a java developer.;
-- 😤 I am looking to collaborate on back-end projects using the Java language and on front-end projects using the JavaScript language and the HTML5 and CSS3 markup            languages;
+- 😤 I am looking to collaborate on back-end projects using the Java language and on front-end projects using the JavaScript, HTML5 and CSS3;
 - 📫 How to reach me? - https://www.linkedin.com/in/murilo-beathm-88601b214

 <div align="center">